WeblateOrg/weblate/docs/user/checks.rst

 Kashida letter used
 ~~~~~~~~~~~~~~~~~~~

-*The decorative kashida letters should not be used*

 .. versionadded:: 3.5

+:Summary: The decorative kashida letters should not be used
+:Scope: translated strings
+:Check class: ``weblate.checks.chars.KashidaCheck``
+:Flag to ignore: ``ignore-kashida``

 The decorative Kashida letters should not be used in translation.
 These are
 also known as Tatweel.